Rinderpest: Further trials in the Netherlands

 Due to a very severe outbreak at the end of the 1760s, some of the best-known names in Dutch medicine became involved in the struggle against the disease.
 Several independent trials were begun, most notably by Pieter Camper in Groningen and Friesland.
 The results of his experiment in Friesland were encouraging, but they proved to be the exception; testing by others in the provinces of Utrecht and Friesland obtained disastrous results.
-As a result, the Frisian authorities concluded in 1769 that the cause of rinderpest was God's displeasure with the sinful behavior of the Frisian people, and proclaimed 15 November a day of fasting and prayer.
+As a result, the Frisian authorities concluded in 1769 that the cause of rinderpest was God's displeasure with the sinful behavior of the Frisian people and proclaimed 15 November a day of fasting and prayer.
 Interest in inoculation declined sharply across the country.

 In this climate of discouragement and scepticism, Geert Reinders, a farmer in the province of Groningen and a self-taught man, decided to continue the experiments.
 He collaborated with Wijnold Munniks, who had supervised earlier trials.
 They tried different inoculation procedures and a variety of treatments to lighten the symptoms, all of them without significant effect.
 Although they were not able to perfect the inoculation procedure, they did make some useful observations.

 Reinders resumed his experiments in 1774, concentrating on the inoculation of calves from cows that had recovered from rinderpest.
 He was probably the first to make practical use of maternally derived immunity.
 The detailed results of his trials were published in 1776 and reprinted in 1777.
 His inoculation procedure did not differ much from what had been used previously, except for the use of three separate inoculations at an early age.
 This produced far better results, and the publication of his work renewed interest in inoculation.
 For the period of 1777 to 1781, 89% of inoculated animals survived, compared to a 29% survival rate after natural infection.

 In the Netherlands, too, interest in rinderpest inoculation declined in the 1780s because the disease itself decreased in intensity.

 In other countries

 Apart from the Dutch Republic, the only other regions where inoculation was used to any significant level were northern Germany and Denmark.
 Experiments started in Mecklenburg during the epizootic of the late 1770s.
 "Insurance companies" were created which provided inoculation in special "institutes".
 Although these were private initiatives, they were created with full encouragement from the authorities.
 Though neighboring states followed this practice with interest, the practice never caught on outside Mecklenburg; many were still opposed to inoculation.

 While some experimentation occurred in other countries (most extensively in Denmark), in the majority of European countries, the struggle against the disease was based on stamping it out.
-Sometimes this could be done with minimal sacrifices; at other times, it required slaughter at a massive scale.
+Sometimes, this could be done with minimal sacrifices; at other times, it required slaughter at a massive scale.

 19th century

-A major outbreak affected the whole of the British Isles for three years after 1865.
+There were major outbreaks of cattle plague documented from the mid-century onwards.
+Responses to these outbreaks differed across the world.